pincioc/LetsEncrypt_OSScript/README.md

 Requirements:
  - RouterOS v.7
- - Public IP on WAN Interface or port 80 forward
+ - Public IP on WAN Interface or port 80 TCP forward

 Create a new script named LetsEncrypt_OSScript, copy the code from LetsEncrypt_OSScript.txt file and define a scheduler batch (in this example every day at 02:00 AM):